 - Make a habit of keeping doors double-locked (dead bolted) even when you are in the house.

-- If you have an alarm, get in the habit of setting it, even when you are at home.
+- Get in the habit of setting your alarm, even when you are at home.

 - Don’t place holiday gifts where they can be seen from outside the home.